mxblsdl/site-builder/content/home/hero.md

 +++

 <center><strong>
-A semi-profressional website about data, maps, and my thoughts
+A semi-professional website showcasing some projects I've done and some thoughts to go with them.
 </strong></center>